JustinMartinDev/create-fivem-resource/docs/docs/getting-started.md

 ## Output

-Running any of these commands will create a directory called `my-res` inside the current folder.
-Inside that directory, it will generate the initial resource structure:
+Running any of these commands will create a folder with the name of your resource.
+Inside that folder, it will generate the initial resource structure:

 ```
 my-res
-├── README.md
+├── README_res.md
 ├── fxmanifest.lua
 ├── client
 │   ├── ....